vidyamantra/moodle-mod_testimonial/README.md

 1. Unpack the "moodle-mod_feedcam.zip" and rename that unzipped folder to "feedcam" and place this folder into '/mod/' directory of moodle.

-2. The file structure for topicsrev would be something like.
+2. The file structure for feedcam would be something like.
 	[site-root]/mod/feedcam

 3. Now login to your Moodle site and go to Administration -> Site administration -> Notification, you will see a Notification for course format to be installed.
 Click “Upgrade Moodle Database now” button to continue for the installation procedure.